-What is the difference between The Highlander and Scot Scoop News?
+What is the difference between Highlander and Scot Scoop?

-Scot Scoop News, the online media source, delivers real-time reporting and is a vital role as the source for current events at the school.
+Scot Scoop, the online media source, delivers real-time reporting and is a vital role as the source for current events at the school.

 Founded in 2010, Scot Scoop News is a student-run journalism website by Carlmont High School’s journalism staff.
 Staff members and editors use a variety of tools and methods to produce, edit, and publish content.